nuffshell/nuffshell-frontend/README.md

 # nuffshell-frontend

-The web frontend for *nuffshell*.
+The web frontend for *Nuffshell*.
 React single page application hosted on Firebase.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).